ritesh1337/Cerberus/README.md

 If you want to contribute, you can do so by
 - Creating a new method, more information can be found in `src/methods`
 - Creating a pull request
+- Making an issue with a new idea, or a code enhancement.
+I'll gladly look into them!
 - Donating to me:
    - XMR: `4BFpJ8hEUBBUE8vKUq6arUhRNkmQbPFMG38tDJHroAiTcENF2oCjYgoeHRJg6ULcs42EZ1ynCGj6RVhBTBQ3BcRmKAP1ZRb`